-At Lotus Animal Sanctuary we will provide a safe space for a variety of non-human animals to come together and simply “be”!
+At Lotus Animal Sanctuary we provide a safe space for a variety of non-human animals to come together and simply “be”!

-The animals residing at Lotus will give all our visitors a real opportunity to interact with them; something our visitors may otherwise not have that opportunity to do.
+The animals residing at Lotus will give many of our visitors a real opportunity to interact with them; something our visitors may otherwise not have that opportunity to do.
 This is a really important step in helping to enlighten and change the perspective many people hold around certain species of animals.

-Through meeting the animals, adults and children alike will be able to clearly identify that these species have exactly the same needs, emotions and behaviours that they see and feel from the companion animals; many of them will share their homes with.
+Through meeting the animals, adults and children alike will be able to clearly identify that these species have exactly the same needs, emotions and behaviours that they see and feel from the companion animals many of them will share their homes with.

 Regardless of species, all animals have exactly the same strong desire to live their lives and care for their babies!
 These animals have the ability to give and receive love, the desire to be with family and friends, the ability to grief and be sad, to feel pain and terror, to experience pleasure & happiness, to play and be mischievous – they are non-human animals just like our cats and dogs, and we are human animals – we are all earthlings who are interconnected and all existing together on planet earth – we are one – animals are not here for us, they are here with us!